 - Smart Cards for multiple trips can also be purchased from stations and offer discounts of 15% off the fares for tokens.
 The stored-value "Varshik" is a refillable card that can hold credit of up to 1,500 rupees.
 It's swiped at entry and exit points at the stations, and the fare is deducted.
 The minimum fare is 8.50 rupees.
 The multi-trip "Sanchar" card, which offered discounts of up to 23%, was scrapped in March 2017.

-The maximum fare is 45 rupees on the East-West Purple Line, and 60 rupees on the North-South Green Line.
+The maximum, end to end, fare is 45 rupees on the Purple Line and 60 rupees on the Green Line.